gaseri/website/docs/en/publications.md

 # Publications

+## 2022

+- Turalija, M., Petrović, M. & Kovačić, B. [Towards General-Purpose Long-Timescale Molecular Dynamics Simulation on Exascale Supercomputers with Data Processing Units.](https://ieeexplore.ieee.org/document/9803537) in 2022 45th International Convention on Information, Communication, and Electronic Technology (MIPRO), 300–306 (2021). [doi:10.23919/MIPRO55190.2022.9803537](https://doi.org/10.23919/MIPRO55190.2022.9803537)

+    ??? abstract
+        Molecular dynamics (MD) simulation provides the atomic-level characterization of biomolecular systems and their transitions, such as conformational changes in proteins.
+The computational demands of such simulations and limits of parallelization techniques have prevented simulations of real-world systems from reaching the microsecond timescales, which are relevant for real-world applications.
+The notable exceptions are the supercomputers specifically designed for MD simulations.
+An example of such supercomputers is the Anton supercomputer, nowadays in its third iteration, which uses a substantial number of application-specific integrated circuits (ASICs) for MD simulation and is not generally available.
+Recent advances in algorithms, software, and hardware towards exascale supercomputing have made microsecond-timescale simulations of practically relevant biomolecular systems reachable within days.
+Data processing units (DPUs) are already being used in data centers for the in-flight processing of network packets (e.g. encryption, decryption, and intrusion detection) and are expected to be used in future exascale supercomputers in some form.
+The usage of DPUs in the supercomputers unlocks the potential to accelerate MD simulations that were previously available only in networking ASICs in supercomputers such as Anton.
+This paper proposes the usage of DPUs for MD simulation acceleration in an innovative way inspired by the Anton supercomputer.

 ## 2021

 - Miletić, V., Nikolić, P. & Kinkela, D. [Structure-based Molecular Docking in the Identification of Novel Inhibitors Targeting SARS-CoV-2 Main Protease.](https://ieeexplore.ieee.org/document/9596660) in 2021 44th International Convention on Information, Communication, and Electronic Technology (MIPRO), 435–440 (2021). [doi:10.23919/MIPRO52101.2021.9596660](https://doi.org/10.23919/MIPRO52101.2021.9596660)